VingtCinq/python-resize-image/README.md

 ### `resize_height(image, height, validate=True)`

-Resize the image to the specified width ajusting height to keep the ratio the same.
+Resize the image to the specified width adjusting height to keep the ratio the same.

 Resize the image to be 200px height: